Reflections

 • What does God’s Word say instead?

-• Worship & Prayer:
+• Worship and Prayer

 Let worship realign your heart with truth and connection.

-• Mentoring & Discipleship:
+• Mentoring and Discipleship

 Work with a mentor to explore your identity in Christ.